yampee/Database/doc/01 - Usage.md

 To create a instance of `Yampee_Db_Manager`, you need to know your database parameters.

-You have to way to create an instance of your manager: using the DSN generator or not.
+You have two ways to create an instance of your manager: using the DSN generator or using a classic DSN string.

 ### Using the DSN generator

-The DSN generator build your DSN string based on the parameters you give ot it.
+The DSN generator build your DSN string based on the parameters you give to it.
 For instance, here, we create an instance of `Yampee_Db_Manager` for a MySQL database called `test`, using user `root`.